• Skip to primary navigation

 For centuries, people have used buttermilk in cooking, baking and as a refreshing drink.

-It also acts as a tenderizer and helps baking soda rise better.
+It also is a tenderizer and helps baking soda rise better.

 Low-fat buttermilk is a good alternative to the whole version - it contains less fat, but still has that tangy flavor.